lk0317/SunnyWeather/README.md

 # SunnyWeather
-This is the 1st Androrid App programmed by Kun Li during learing progress.
+This is the 1st Android App programmed by Kun Li during the learning progress.